kombiHQ/kombi/README.md

     <img src="data/ui/icons/kombi.png" with="256" height="256"/>
 </p>

 Kombi is focused in processing data across different applications and libraries.
 Such as image/video processing, ingestion of files, versioning data, (etc).
-Where these processes may look simple at first glance they grow in complexity overtime, becoming hard to maintain specially when different applications/libraries are involved to accomplish the goal.

 This is done by providing an API that simplifies the process of grabbing whether a partial or full data generated as output of a task (application/library) and use them subsequently as input of sub tasks, and so on.

 In order to avoid writing boilerplate code, Kombi provides high-level declarative definitions that can be expressed through:

-<details open="1"><summary>YAML</summary>
+<details><summary>YAML</summary>
 <p>